Kevinpgalligan/KevingalWebsite/pages/blog/twos.md

 The POINT of two's complement, or at least one of the points, is that it allows you to take the same circuitry with which you add, multiply and subtract positive numbers, and use it to add, multiply and subtract negative numbers.
 This means you don't need complicated circuitry just for negative numbers.

 Let's explore why negative numbers might require complicated circuitry.
 Remember how they taught you to add numbers digit-by-digit in school?
 Computers add numbers in pretty much the same way.
 They go through the digits from least significant (rightmost) to most significant (leftmost) and add them up individually.
-If the sum of two digits is too big to store in a single digit, then you have to *carry* a 1 over to the digit, as shown in the example below.
+If the sum of two digits is too big to store in a single digit, then you have to *carry* a 1 over to the next digit, as shown in the example below.

 <figure>
 <img src="{{ url_for('static', filename='img/twos/addition.png') }}"